WordPress/Documentation-Issue-Tracker/README.md

 # WordPress Documentation Issue Tracker

 Welcome to the WordPress project documentation issue tracker.
-We're glad you are here to help make the WordPress documentation better.
+We're glad you're here to help make WordPress documentation better.

 ## How to report an issue?